-Direct Supply can Heat Treat pallets that require ISPM-15 Certifications, as well as crates, lumber, or dunnage!
+Direct Supply, one of Chicagoland’s most trusted pallet suppliers, can Heat Treat pallets that require ISPM-15 Certifications, as well as crates, lumber, or dunnage!
 We offer full load pricing or LTL quantity pricing for our Heat Treating Services so you are not forced to over-buy!

 We stamp each pallet that has been treated for easy identification, as well as provide a Certification from the governing body along with the delivery of the product for your records!

 Request a quote to see how we can help.